Normanby River: Location and features

 The combined river system descends from a peak elevation of 622 m AHD to sea level, with a combined course from source to mouth of over 490 km.

 While one source considers the Normanby River system as the third largest river in Australia, the Australian Government agency, Geoscience Australia, does not assess the Normanby River system within the ten longest rivers in Australia nor within the three longest continuous river systems in the country.
-The river may be the largest river flowing into the Coral Sea.
 The Normanby River system has less than half the flow of the Murray and Mitchell Rivers - though data regarding its flow are sparse with less than a third of the 24408 km2 catchment area gauged.

 Environmental

 Together with the Laura River, the Normanby River system is the fourth largest river system in the Great Barrier Reef catchment, with the third largest mean annual discharge into the Reef.
 Consequently almost all scientific research into the flow and hydrology of the Normanby basin has been done with the health of the reef rather than the river per se in mind.
 The fact that the Normanby is completely free of dams means that Australian Government studies have used it as a model for the behaviour of rivers further south when they were in something closer to a virgin state.

 In 2016 the Queensland Government purchased Springvale Station, a 56295 hectare property in Lakeland.
-Springvale Station was purchased to add to the State’s protected area network and complement activities being taken to reduce sediment run-off entering the Normanby River catchment.
+Springvale Station was purchased to add to the state's protected area network and complement activities being taken to reduce sediment run-off entering the Normanby River catchment.
 The Erosion Management Plan will inform the future management planning and activities to be delivered on Springvale Station, as well as identifying potential investment and collaboration opportunities for erosion control on the property.

-Springvale Station Nature Refuge provides important habitat for endangered or vulnerable flora and fauna including the Cooktown orchid, ghost bat, northern quoll, red goshawk, spectacled flying-fox, spotted-tailed quoll, Semon’s leaf nosed bat and large eared-horseshoe bat.
+Springvale Station Nature Refuge provides important habitat for endangered or vulnerable flora and fauna including the Cooktown orchid, ghost bat, northern quoll, red goshawk, spectacled flying-fox, spotted-tailed quoll, Semon's leaf nosed bat and large eared-horseshoe bat.
 There is no public access on the Nature Refuge.

 Industry

 The small towns of Lakeland, Laura and Lakefield, several homesteads and remote communities are within the catchment.
-The Normanby basin is almost entirely used for the grazing of beef cattle on large stations - mostly worked by Aborigines.
+The Normanby basin is almost entirely used for the grazing of beef cattle on large stations - mostly worked by Aboriginal people.
 The density of cattle is very low, as are rents.
 The soils, being mostly ancient lateritic Orthents, are totally unsuitable for the growing sugar cane, which is the principal crop in tropical Australia.
 Tourism and maintenance of transport infrastructure after regular floods are important to the area.
 The estuarine areas support commercial and recreational fisheries.